manajafi/AboutMe/README.md

 **About Me:**

-A computer science graduate and a software developer.
-With over seven years of experience as a developer, I have worked independently and with teams and gained a good knowledge of programming languages and the software development life cycle.
-I love writing well-organized and clean code.
-I enjoy refactoring code to make things more clear and easily maintainable.
-I am always open to feedback and never miss a chance to give ideas to improve the status quo.
-I love everything about learning new things and have no attachment to any framework, language, etc. To sum it up, an enthusiastic learner, a neat coder, a helpful team-worker, and a stubborn problem solver with great sense and flexibility.
+I am a computer science graduate and an experienced software developer with over five years in the field.
+I have worked both independently and as part of teams, gaining extensive knowledge in various programming languages and the software development lifecycle.
+I am passionate about writing clean, well-structured code and enjoy refactoring to enhance clarity and maintainability.
+I am receptive to feedback and eager to contribute ideas for continuous improvement.
+My enthusiasm for learning new things is matched by my flexibility and lack of attachment to any specific framework or language.
+In summary, I am a dedicated learner, meticulous coder, collaborative team member, and persistent problem solver with a strong sense of adaptability.

-**Technologies and Services I can help with:**
+**Technologies and Services I Can Help With:**

-**Programming:**

-- .NET
+**Programming Languages and Frameworks:**

-- Windows Form
+- C#
 - ASP.NET Web Form
 - ASP.NET MVC
 - ASP.NET Core
+- Windows Form
+- Windows Presentation Foundation
+- ADO.NET
+- Dapper
+- Entity Framework
+- Web API

+**Development Tools:**

+- Visual Studio
+- Visual Studio Code
+- Git

+**Software Development Practices:**

 - Object Oriented Programming
 - Clean Code
 - Code Refactoring
-- Visual Studio
 - Write - Framework
-- Web API
-- ADO.NET
-- Dapper
-- Entity Framework
-- Sync and Async Communication
-- JSON Web Token (JWT)
 - Serilog
-- Git

 **Databases:**

 - Microsoft SQL Server
-- Redis DB
-- mongoDB
 - Microsoft Access
-- SQLite
 - LiteDB

-**Principles:**
+- Redis DB
+- Mongo DB

+**Software Principles:**

+- SOLID
 - GRASP
-- SOLID
 - KISS
 - YAGNI
 - DRY